Find A Therapist Through Online Counseling: UK Online Therapy Options

-If you've ever considered looking into online therapy for support with depression, social anxiety, stress, mental health conditions, or day to day life advice, you are not alone.
+If you've ever considered looking into online therapy or online counselling for support with depression, social anxiety, stress, mental health conditions, or day to day life advice, you are not alone.
 In 2021, over 1.6 million United Kingdom citizens were referred to therapy for mental healthcare within the United Kingdom.

 In addition, the utilization of online therapy and counselling has skyrocketed since 2020.
 Virtual counselling may be an option for those in the United Kingdom who have found that the standard of care in their area is not up to par with their needs or just want to attend therapy within the comfort of their own home outside of the NHS network.

-Three people are sitting at a desk in front of a laptop screen, and all three of them are smiling.
+Three people sitting at a desk in front of a laptop screen are looking for support online in the UK, and all three of them are smiling.

 iStock